zolutal/zolutal.github.io/_posts/2023-7-30-corctf-sysruption.md

     call   exc_general_protection
     jmp    error_return
 ```

-When a GP occurs execution is redirected to the handler above, which immediately calls into `error_entry`.
+When a GP occurs, execution is redirected to the handler above, which immediately calls into `error_entry`.
 The `error_entry` function is pretty generic and shared across many of the fault/trap handlers of the kernel, the start of `error_entry` is:

 ```nasm
 error_entry: